dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/column-level-lineage.md

 - **Parsing error** &mdash; Error occurs when the SQL is ambiguous or too complex for parsing.
 An example of ambiguous parsing scenarios are _complex_ lateral joins.
 - **Python error** &mdash; Error occurs when a Python model is used within the lineage.
 Due to the nature of Python models, it's not possible to parse and determine the lineage.
 - **Unknown error** &mdash; Error occurs when the lineage can't be determined for an unknown reason.
 An example of this would be if a dbt best practice is not being followed, like using hardcoded table names instead of `ref` statements.

+### Data platform support

+CLL works with the dbt Cloud supported warehouses, including but not limited to Snowflake, BigQuery, Redshift, and Databricks (Unity Catalog).

+CLL doesn’t currently support the Hive metastore version of Databricks, Apache Spark, Starburst/Trino, or Microsoft Fabric.
+Coming soon.